VincentMarquez/Spectral-Memory/README.md

 * Only the downstream **MLP projection** is optimized
 * No gradients flow through the covariance matrix or eigenvectors

-This prevents the model from “bending” the spectral basis toward specific training examples and ensures that KLMemory learns **distribution-level structure**, not shortcut encodings of specific sequences.
+This prevents the model from "bending" the spectral basis toward specific training examples and ensures that Spectral Memory learns **distribution-level structure**, not shortcut encodings of specific sequences.

 ---